-- 1. (a) Before enrolment, a candidate for the MArch degree shall have: - (i) completed a BArch degree or, at the discretion of the Head of the School of Architecture, an architecture diploma; and - (ii) been accepted by the Head of School as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean (Research) of the Faculty of Architecture and Design for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.
+- 1. (a) Before enrolment, a candidate for the MArch degree shall have: - (i) completed a BArch degree or, at the discretion of the Head of the School of Architecture, an architecture diploma; and - (ii) been accepted by the Head of School as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean (Students) of the Faculty of Architecture and Design for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.

-- 2. (a) A candidate shall present a thesis (ARCH 591) as specified in section 18 of the Personal Courses of Study Statute. - (b) The course of study may, with the approval of the Associate Dean, be carried out in part at an approved institution outside this University. - 3. (a) A candidate shall normally be enrolled for the degree for a minimum of three trimesters in the case of a full-time student or six trimesters in the case of a part-time student. - (b) The thesis shall be presented within three years of the candidate's first enrolment for the degree.
+- 2. (a) A candidate shall present a thesis (ARCH 591) as specified in section 18 of the Personal Courses of Study Statute. - (b) The course of study may, with the approval of the Associate Dean, be carried out in part at an approved institution outside this University. - 3.
+The minimum and maximum periods of enrolment for the thesis are specified in section 18 of the Personal Courses of Study Statute.